catsnax/reactvite-amplify2-template/README.md

   - edit the sign out/callback urls in login pages of App Client
   - add google as identity provider and profile in OIDC scopes in App Client
   - configure oAuth in amplify configure
+- create lambda function that automatically joins the Google provider and normal email (with the same google account) -